Best Pop-Up Canopy For The Beach And Outdoors

 • Rain fly and guy lines not included

-Bottom-Line: This oversize canopy tent is one of the lightest on our list, yet uses durable aluminum poles and mesh walls for insect protection.
+Bottom-Line: This oversized canopy tent is one of the lightest on our list, yet uses durable aluminum poles and boasts mesh walls for insect protection.

 Rightline Gear 110930 SUV Tailgating Canopy